telerik/ajax-docs/controls/calendar/server-side-programming/radcalendar-object.md

-The **RadCalendar** controls provide a rich API with classes that expose several properties, enumerations, methods and events.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) controls provide a rich API with classes that expose several properties, enumerations, methods and events.
 You can use the API to easily customize the controls programmatically in the code-behind.

 ## RadCalendar